-Will I need a specific software or hardware configuration on my computer to view distance lectures?
+Will I need special software or hardware to view MEM Online lectures?

 Will my diploma or transcript indicate I completed the online program?

-Distance students receive the same degree as our campus students, and student transcripts and diplomas do not indicate the method by which the degree was earned.
+Duke MEM Online students receive the same degree as students in the campus program.
+Transcripts and diplomas do not indicate the method by which the degree was earned.